-For most of them, being able to access an open internet with the use of circumvention tools is key in their discussion of these kind of topics.
+For most of them, being able to access an open internet with the use of circumvention tools is key when discussing sensitive topics that the government frowns upon.

 What Content is Being Censored?

-The parameters that determine whether content is considered a threat to Indian society, are vaguer and more encompassing now than they’ve been in previous years.
+The parameters that determine whether content is considered a threat to Indian society, are quite vague and more encompassing now than they’ve been in previous years.
 More and more topics have come into the line of fire, though generally, they tend to fall into one of the following categories.

-Anti-India sentiment is not very tolerated in Indian media.
-Political information can be blocked by court order and government order, though public records of these instances are limited.
+Anti-India sentiment is generally not tolerated in Indian media.
+Political information can be blocked by court and government orders, though public records of these instances are limited.

 In February 2021, it was revealed that the Indian government had ordered bans on 16,283 websites between 2018 and 2020, all on the basis of protecting the security of the state and the defense of Indian national sovereignty.